|Page 1 of 6:|| |

 I don't know how Ebert would have felt about Scahill, but there is a chilling scene in the movie where Jay Leno asks Scahill with surprising bluntness, "How are you still alive?"
 That we need people like Guerin and Scahill today is without question.
 But that our appreciation for their work is also balanced out of concern for their well-being is an even sadder reflection of the type of dangerous world we live in.

 The most powerful aspect of the film is the way it humanizes the victims of American violence by giving us faces, names, and stories to connect with the dead.
 The term "collateral damage" is a military euphemism for civilian casualties.
 In the newspapers that report on these Special Operations night raids and drone strikes, which have been happening with increasing frequency the last few years, we are only told the number of dead.
 Even worse, we are told that all military age males who are killed in drone strikes, whether they were intended targets or not, are automatically categorized as militants.
-In a particularly stomach churning performance of spin doctoring, a DoD spokesperson rationalizes the deaths of pregnant women and children by reassuring us that they COULD have been militants.
+In a particularly lame performance of spin doctoring, a DoD spokesperson rationalizes the deaths of pregnant women and children by reassuring us that they COULD have been militants.

 To those who respond, "Well this is war.
 This is what happens in war," the film poses an important question: What is the ultimate end goal of all this bloodshed?
 What have we accomplished in our last 10+ years at war if it has only engendered more enemies around the globe.
-In the film, it would be comic if it weren't so tragic when a former intelligence officer states that what started out as a kill list of 50 names at the beginning of the war has grown into several thousands.
+In the film, it would be comic if it weren't so tragic when a former intelligence officer states that what started out as a kill list of 50 names at the beginning of the war has now grown several thousands long.

 The documentary covers the story of Jeremy Scahill's discovery of a